knzhou/academic-kickstart/content/authors/admin/_index.md

 education:
   courses:
-  - course: PhD (in progress)
+  - course: PhD in Physics (in progress)
     institution: Stanford
-  - course: MSc MTP
+  - course: MSc in Mathematical and Theoretical Physics
     institution: Oxford
     year: 2019
   - course: MASt in Mathematics